How To Hem Those Too-Long Pants On Your Own

 Perhaps you have a little more time to hem your pants.
 There are ways to fix your pants for the long term without a tailor.
 While it may seem like it takes too much time to learn how to sew, it's quite easy to master.

 According to MasterClass, all you need is an iron, pins, a ruler, scissors, a needle, and thread.
 To begin, you want to remove the original hem with a seam ripper and iron it flat.
-Next, turn your pants inside out and fold to the length you want them.
+Next, turn your pants inside out and fold them to the length you want them.
 Use your pins to keep it all in place.
 Once again, iron the fabric to create a sharp crease.
 Afterward, using the ruler and scissors, cut an inch below the crease.
-Fold the new hem half an inch, iron, and then fold another half an inch and pin into place.
+Fold the new hem half an inch, iron, and then fold another half an inch before pinning it into place.